 A web application firewall limits administrative access to a web application and helps prevent common malicious attacks like SQL injections and cross-site scripting.

-UNL ITS Security requires application developers and server administrators to use two-factor authentication for root-level access.
+University of Nebraska ITS Security requires application developers and server administrators to use two-factor authentication for root-level access.
 Duo Security is scalable and can integrate with almost every IT service on campus.

 Didn't find the service you were looking for?
 Visit the full services catalog.